 The benefits of Webflow Localization over Weglot

 Weglot is really great and offers a lot of features.
-However, the ease of use is somewhat limited, as you always have to use a third-party tool to manage other languages and changes.
+However, the ease of use is somewhat limited, as you have to access the Weglot Dashboard to manage other languages and changes.
 For us, the biggest advantages of Localization over Weglot are:

-2. Design control: Since Webflow Localization is integrated directly with Webflow, you have full control over the design and placement of language switchers.
+- Design control: Since Webflow Localization is integrated directly with Webflow, you have full control over the design and placement of language switchers.
 You can adapt the look of your language selection to the overall design of your website without compromise and place it freely.
+This of course is also possible with Weglot, requires a little custom code experience though.

-4. SEO benefits: Webflow offers the option to create your own URLs for each language version and also to include them perfectly in the automatic sitemap.
+- SEO benefits: Webflow offers the option to create your own URLs for each language version and also to include them perfectly in the automatic sitemap.
 This allows search engines (SEO) to regard each language version of your website as a separate entity.
 The granular SEO settings go, of course, to meta titles and meta descriptions for all languages and pages.
 This allows you to adjust your international SEO strategy.
+Weglot also offers this feature from the Pro plan onwards.

-5. Cost control: While Weglot is based on a subscription model based on the number of words on your website, Webflow only charges for the localization plan you have chosen (no additional costs if you have a lot of content).
+- Cost control: While Weglot is based on a subscription model based on the number of words in combination with the number of languages on your website, Webflow only charges for the localization plan you have chosen (no additional costs if you have a lot of content).

 Switch from Weglot to Webflow Localization